ESAT Guides

 Algebra

-Algebra is where we really start to sink our teeth into the kind of knowledge that is really going to be tested in the exam.
+Algebra is where we really start to sink our teeth into the kind of knowledge that’s going to be tested in the exam.

 The most essential thing to know for algebra is how values are represented.
 Here are a few common examples: